maxcol01/ZTM_automation_course/README.md

 # ZTM_automation_course
-files and folders from the course on automation with Python
+files and folders from the course on automation with Python (ZTM course)